Casa Real (Lingayen): History

-In the 1930s, Casa Real was used as an elementary school, then as Juzgado and, later, as offices of the municipal government.
+In the 1930s, Casa Real was used as an elementary school, then as a Juzgado and, later, as offices of the municipal government.

 Casa Real survived the damages brought by World War II.
 However, in 2008, Tropical Storm Cosme damaged the building, blowing away its roof.

+Since 2023, the structure houses the Banaan Pangasinan Provincial Museum.

 Renovations

-As early as 2012, the provincial government of Lingayen, Pangasinan has planned on renovating the once seat of power of the North.
-Five million pesos was allocated for its initial phase of renovation, to turn the currently inhabitable building into a museum which will house old books, documents, artifacts, archaeological relics and other memoirs of historical and cultural values of Pangasinan during the Spanish and American Periods.
-Pangasinan Representative Leopoldo Bataoil proposed the allocation of thirty million pesos from 2015’s national budget to add to its initial funding.
+As early as 2012, the provincial government of Lingayen, Pangasinan, had planned on renovating the once seat of power of the north.
+Five million pesos was allocated for its initial phase of renovation, to turn the currently inhabitable building into a museum that would house old books, documents, artifacts, archaeological relics and other memoirs of historical and cultural values of Pangasinan during the Spanish and American periods.
+Pangasinan Representative Leopoldo Bataoil proposed the allocation of thirty million pesos from 2015's national budget to add to its initial funding.